blacksmithgu/obsidian-dataview/docs/docs/index.md

     ```
     ~~~

-4. **Inline JS Expressions**: The JavaScript equivalent to inline expressions, which allow you to execute arbitary JS
+4. **Inline JS Expressions**: The JavaScript equivalent to inline expressions, which allow you to execute arbitrary JS
    inline:

     ~~~markdown